Donald Trump Jr. back in Savannah Monday for ‘MAGA’ event

 SAVANNAH, Ga.
-(WTOC) - Donald Trump Junior will be making another stop in Savannah on Monday, Oct.
-12.
+(WTOC) - Donald Trump Jr. held a campaign rally for his father, President Donald Trump, in Savannah on Monday.

-This will be his second campaigning event in the Hostess City.
-Trump Jr. made a stop here last month to campaign for his father’s re-election.

-Monday’s “Make America Great Again!” event will be at the Forrest City Gun Club.
-Doors will open at 11:30 a.m. and Donald Trump Jr. is slated to speak at 1 p.m.
+This visit comes less than three weeks after holding a rally at the Savannah Convention Center.
+The event was at the Forest City Gun Club on Ferguson Avenue.

 Copyright 2020 WTOC.
 All rights reserved.